Skip to main content

 5303.705 Procedures

-(a) The contracting officer must forward the facts concerning a final conviction, to include a copy of the conviction, to SAF/GCR within 30 days after learning of the conviction.
-The contracting officer must forward the report to the SCO within 10 calendar days after the contracting activity learns of the conviction.
-See the tailorable Notice of Proposed Contract Rescission Action(s) template.
+(a) The contracting officer must forward the facts concerning a final conviction, to include a copy of the conviction, to the SCO within 10 calendar days after the contracting activity learns of the conviction.
+Also, within 30 calendar days, the contracting officer must send notification containing the same elements to the servicing Staff Judge Advocate, who will forward to the Department of Justice Civil Division through AF/JACQ and SAF/GCR, to inform them that action is being considered under this subpart.
+(See the tailorable Notice of Proposed Contract Rescission Action(s) template).

 Subpart 5303.9 - WHISTLEBLOWER PROTECTIONS FOR CONTRACTOR EMPLOYEES